The image depicts a serene garden scene with lush greenery, rows of plants, and a greenhouse, set against a backdrop of trees and a clear blue sky.

 Organic collective farm nestled in the foothills of the North Cascade mountains, looking for help with farm tasks, general landscaping and rural living activities, and occasionally building projects.
 We are a community devoted to conservation, educational and social outreach.
 The farm is a non-profit land trust focused on conservation, outreach, and education.
 We have 100+ acres, mostly wooded with a lovely creek running through our land.
 We offer a range of outreach programs, the most impactful of which is our seed distro project.
 We grow, process, and package organic heirloom seeds for schools, food banks, community gardens, and low-income households at no cost-we typically distribute around 10,000 packages each year for free.
 We sell very little produce, instead using our acreage to provide for residents of the farm and to grow seeds to improve food access in our area.
 We've been hosts on other sites for over a decade, and have hosted hundreds of folks through those sites.
 We've met amazing people through hosting and look forward to meeting new friends!
 We have a detailed info packet that we send prior to applying/booking which should give a good overview of what we have going on here.

-Pets: We generally can't host dogs due to the needs of our other pets and animals.
+Pets: We unfortunately can't host helpers with dogs due to the needs of our other pets and animals.

 • Types of help and learning opportunities